neondatabase/website/content/docs/guides/branching-intro.md

 <a href="/docs/guides/branch-refresh" description="Learn how to refresh a branch with the latest data using the Neon API" icon="split-branch">Refresh a branch</a>

-<a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="split-branch">Promote a branch to primary</a>
+<a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="split-branch">Promote a branch</a>

 </DetailIconCards>